markdownlint/markdownlint/docs/configuration.md

 Note: The value for `style_name` must either end with `.rb` or have `/` in it in order to tell `mdl` to look for a custom style, and not a built-in style.

+Note: When setting `style` in `mdlrc`, it is highly recommended that either a fully-qualified path be used, or that the relative values be passed in a form like `File.join(File.dirname(__FILE__), '.mdl.style')` so that the value is relative to the `mdlrc` and not the path the user happens to be in.

 Rulesets - Load a custom ruleset file.
 This option allows you to load custom rules in addition to those included with markdownlint.